Arkaeriit/ASCcrypte/README.md

 ### RAM usage

-By default, even if it often doesn't need a lot of RAM, this program will use up to 2 GiB of RAM while compressing or encrypting big files.
-You can change this by modifying RAM\_USAGE\_BASE in the file the file RAMusage.lua before compilation.
-By reducing the default value you will make the program less RAM-needy but a tad slower when compressing or encrypting big files.
-You can also, if you have a lot of RAM, increasing the value.
+By default this program don't use a lot of RAM.
+If you want to use more RAM for a slight speed improvement or to use even less RAM you can change RAM\_USAGE\_BASE in the file the file RAMusage.lua before compilation.